North Woods Homestead, llc, Purebred Mini Jersey Dairy Cows in the PNW, Registered with PMJS, Priest River, Idaho

 One day old Snowflake with Buttercup

-Ten days old
+Snowflake Flurry, ten days old

 Our son checked on her at 10:40PM and I went out about 90 minutes later.
 When I got out to the barn, just after midnight the morning of Feb 3rd, I found Buttercup chewing the placenta.
 The vitamins and minerals in it are a huge boost after labor and delivery and most species of mammals eat it.